rmshimomura/Data-Structures/README.md

 Example of a fg function (animated with animatemotion)

 ## Third project
  Same format of the previous two projects, with .geo files and .qry.
-However, on this project we're doing a city map, using information of buildings, people and locations.
+However, on this project we're doing a city map, using information of buildings, people, and locations.

  Every building has a ZIP code, face, and number.

- Every person has a SSN (social security number), a name, a surname, sex and birth date.
+ Every person has an SSN (social security number), a name, a surname, sex and birth date.

  Also, the locations can be rented.

  The plot is to build a system to manipulate the map of a city and some relatable info.
 The map of a city is composed by a rectangle set representing the buildings.
- The number of a house or store is the distance of the front of the place to a anchor point.
+ The number of a house or store is the distance of the front of the place to an anchor point.

  Also, the buildings ***must*** be stored on lists of buildings with the same x coordinate.
 Then this list is stored inside a node of the AVL tree.